Board of Bendigo Regional Institute of Technical and Further Education v Barclay: Facts

 Greg Barclay was an employee of Bendigo TAFE.
 He was also president of an AEU sub-branch.
-He sent an email to all AEU members employed by Bendigo TAFE, that several AEU members had reported witnessing or being asked to take part in producing fraudulent documents as part of an audit.
+He sent an email to all AEU members employed by Bendigo TAFE, stating that several AEU members had reported witnessing or being asked to take part in producing fraudulent documents as part of an audit.

 Pictured: A photograph taken in May 2012 of AEU members undertaking a rally at Bendigo TAFE.
 The rally was undertaken for reasons unrelated to the TAFE's adverse actions against Barclay.

 A senior manager at the TAFE asked Barclay to provide the names of the members who Barclay had referred to in his email.
 Barclay refused.
 The CEO of Bendigo TAFE, Dr Harvey, then suspended Barclay.

 Judgment

 At first instance

 Barclay and the AEU applied to the Federal Court for a declaration.
 They sought to establish that the TAFE had taken adverse action against Barclay for engaging in industrial activity, in breach of the Fair Work Act.

 Under the Fair Work Act, Bendigo TAFE bore the onus of proof to establish that their reason for taking an adverse actions did not include a prohibited reason under s346 of the act.

 Dr Harvey gave evidence that she considered an investigation into Barclay's actions were necessary because he had failed to notify management of serious allegations of fraud; and that he had instead cast aspersions and innuendo on colleagues.
 She said she regarded this to be in breach of Bendigo TAFE's Code of Conduct.
 She said she did not object to Barclay raising the issue of fraud with AEU members, and that she had taken action against Barclay instead for his failure for having raised such a serious issue with senior management.
 She said she would have taken the same action in similar circumstances against a person unrelated to the AEU.

 Tracey J dismissed the application after accepting the evidence of Dr Harvey as establishing a lack of a prohibited reason.